RThomas96/Medical-Image-3D-Visualisation-Software/MANUAL.md

 # Manual

-This document is a manual aim for for both developpers and users.
+This document is a guide aim for for both developpers and users.
 For the user this manual explain how to use the software.
 For developper it explain where the code is located for each feature, the in depth explanations of the code are directly in it, in the Doxygen documentation.
 To compile the code see [TODO].